markupboy/dotfiles/README.markdown

 ## credits

 This has been a long-lived fork of [Zach Holman's dotfiles](https://github.com/holman/dotfiles).
-Credit to him for the structure, some of the code, and the inspiration
+Credit to him for the structure, some of the code, and the inspiration.